mehulagg/gitlab/doc/ci/yaml/README.md

 To make a job manual, add `when: manual` to its configuration.

-Manual jobs are automatically marked as skip, and can be started from the pipeline, job, [environment](../environments/index.md#configuring-manual-deployments), and deployment views.
+Manual jobs are automatically marked as manual, and can be started from the pipeline, job, [environment](../environments/index.md#configuring-manual-deployments), and deployment views.

 Manual jobs can be either optional or blocking: